Prouts Neck: Present day

 Prouts Neck, or just "Prouts" to residents, is a mostly seasonal summer community.
 The private roads on the neck are gated, and it is well patrolled by local police.
 The peninsula is almost completely built out, meaning that existing houses sell for a significant premium, and land for new ones is difficult to come by.
 There are a number of antique summer "cottages" that have been in families for generations, several of which were designed by noted architect John Calvin Stevens.
 These cottages are unique in that many have not changed for well over one hundred years, presenting an interesting view of a bygone era.

 Although there were once many hotels on Prouts Neck, including the Jocelyn, and most notably the Checkley, the only one that remains is the venerable Black Point Inn, which is open on a seasonal basis.

-Famous families that have summered in Prouts Neck for generations include members of the Rockefeller family and descendants of Thomas M. Carnegie.
+Famous families that have summered in Prouts Neck for generations include members of the Rockefeller family and descendants of Thomas M. Carnegie or the family of Frances and Chester Bolton.
 Former Lieutenant Governor of Ontario Sir William Mortimer Clark summered and died at his home here.